ArturPab/spotted/README.md

 # spotted
-Backend for spotted application created by using Java + Spring Boot.
+Rest for spotted application created by using Java + Spring Boot.
+The main goal was to improve my development skills.